What is Operation Round Up?

 Our goal is to improve the quality of life for the communities we serve.
 Cooperatives are governed by seven principles, the seventh principle being Concern for Community.
 Clay Electric has a long history of community involvement and support of charitable and community organizations, from children's programs and shelters for battered women to food banks and scouting.
 Many of these organizations have seen their need for outreach grow in recent years, while funding sources haven’t kept up.
 Operation Round Up provides Clay Electric with a tremendous opportunity to demonstrate and extend its commitment to its members and their communities.
-Operation Round Up is an example of people coming together and pooling their resources to accomplish a greater good, much like residents of North Florida did 77 years ago when they formed Clay Electric Co-op to bring electricity to rural homes, farms and communities.
+Operation Round Up is an example of people coming together and pooling their resources to accomplish a greater good, much like residents of North Florida did in 1937 when they formed Clay Electric Co-op to bring electricity to rural homes, farms and communities.
 It was something they couldn't accomplish individually, but as a group it was achievable.
 Now, through Operation Round Up, local residents can come together to create change and provide assistance in their communities through a foundation – something they couldn't do individually on this scale.

-The cost to operate the Foundation will be minimal, and less than many of the other community engagement programs in which your cooperative is already involved.
+The cost to operate the Foundation is minimal, and less than many of the other community engagement programs in which your cooperative is involved.
 Involvement in civic groups, chambers of commerce, the Co-op Connections Card program, Youth Tour, scholarships, social responsibility program and Project Share are all examples of programs that demonstrate your cooperative is committed to the communities we serve and has been for decades.
 Operation Round Up is just another program that demonstrates the cooperative difference to improve the communities in our service area.

 Do other Cooperatives participate?